Milano-R/erum2020-covidr-contest/CONTRIBUTING.md

 # Submit a contribution

-Each participant is requested to provide the following information in YAML format, which will allow the contribution to be integrated and visible in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest)
+Each participant is requested to provide the following information in YAML format, which will allow the contribution to be integrated and be visible in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest)

 ``` yaml
 # Contribution's title, author, abstract